Chrissy Beckles, Founder and President

 Barbara Repetski, Adoption assistant

-Barbara is a long time lover and supporter of the Sato Project.
-Barbara and her family have adopted 4 of our Satos and say that they are some of the best things in their life!
-Barbara lives in the Pocono Mountains at Hemlock Campground and Cottages.
-Her favorite part of helping with our adoptions is also helping to ensure that you are matched with the perfect dog.
+Barbara is a long-time lover and supporter of The Sato Project.
+Barbara and her family have adopted four of our satos and say that they are some of the best things in their life!
+Barbara lives in the Pocono Mountains and runs the Hemlock Campground and Cottages.
+Her favorite part of helping with our adoptions is matching people with the perfect dog.

 Our Puerto Rico Team

-Born in Honolulu, Hawaii, Ivette Fernandez has been living in Yabucoa, Puerto Rico for 35 years.
+Ivette has been living in Yabucoa, Puerto Rico for 35 years.
 Now an English teacher at a local high school, Ivette once dreamed of being a veterinarian.
-Ivette's parents taught her to cherish and love all animals, and her late father taught her particular compassion for the incredible dogs of Puerto Rico.
-She used to help her father bring food and water for the stray dogs at the oil refinery where he worked.
-Ivette now follows in her father's footsteps every day as volunteer Beach Coordinator for The Sato Project, and has been with the team since 2011.
-Ivette visits Dead Dog Beach every single day including during hurricanes and holidays to ensure that the dogs get fresh food, water and most importantly love!
-Ivette's favorite part of her work is when the dogs get their 'Freedom Rides' to Bianca's veterinary clinic.
-Ivette regularly fosters for The Sato Project, too.
+Ivette's parents taught her to cherish and love all animals, and she used to help her father bring food and water for the stray dogs at the oil refinery where he worked.
+With The Sato Project since our start in 2011, Ivette now follows in her father's footsteps as she visits Dead Dog Beach every single day to search for newly abandoned dogs and to visit with our small group of feral strays.
+Ivette's favorite part of her job is giving the dogs their 'Freedom Rides' to the veterinary clinic!

 Sarai Cruz Negrón, COMMUNITY OUTREACH ADMINISTRATOR